 Our Saturday morning services feature joyful singing, reflection on the week, a Torah and haftarah reading and an interactive discussion.
 Sometimes we take our Shabbat morning services outside with our hiking Shabbat services held during the summer or Shabbat in the Wild during the winter.
 We always join together for a meal after services.
 Check our calendar to see what is happening this month at TBE!

-Since we have been at home, we have held weekly havdalah ceremonies to say goodbye to Shabbat.
+We often have havdalah ceremonies to say goodbye to Shabbat.
 This brief service is a chance to check in with other TBE members and give thanks for Shabbat.
 Times change, so check the Temple calendar for details.
 If you need a havdalah candle, we are happy to provide you one from our gift shop.
 Havdalah blessings can be found here.

-We offer a variety of worship opportunities for our families.
-Rabbi Asch Saturday morning family service throughout the year.
+We offer a variety of worship opportunities for our families, including a Saturday morning family service throughout the year.
 Geared toward children, these service offers engaging stories, fun songs, and a festive atmosphere to share our love of Shabbat with our youth.
 We also have other family events including pajama havdallah.
 Rabbi Asch is a former schoolteacher and a mother of three young children, so she knows how to connect with kids!

 Shabbat in the Wild